Everything is in one app making it ideal for those short on time.

 Unlike any of its rivals, Revolut allows you to buy, sell, receive or spend cryptocurrencies directly from your app.
 To enable this feature you must have a paid account (see our table below).

-Top Tip Rather than paying for the required account, get access to crypto features by signing up 3 friends to Revolut and then register your interest via the Cryptocurrency area of the ap.
-Revolut advises it can take a few weeks to get you set up due to popular demand.
+Top Tip: Rather than paying for the required amount, get access to crypto features by signing up 3 friends to Revolut and then register your interest via the Cryptocurrency area of the ap.
+Revolut advises it can take a few weeks to get you set up due to popular demand

 7. Mobile Phone Insurance

 Mobile Phone Insurance can be added directly from the app and can cover you for accidental damage anywhere in the world.
 Cover starts from just £1 per week.